Thank you to NetGalley and Knopf Doubleday Publishing Group for providing this eARC in exchange for an honest review.

 On a personal note, I also love that McMahon chose Vermont, my home state, for her setting.
 It’s nice when little Vermont gets to be in the spotlight of a novel.
 She definitely gives readers the quaint feel of a rural small town, as well as show it’s seedier underside with it’s colonial roots and prejudice, and at times, dark history.

 I am so honored and gratified that the Doubleday publishers granted my request to read The Invited, because it has easily worked it’s way to the top of my favorite reads of 2019.
-Every twist and turn has left me with more adoration for McMahon’s work, and I can’t recommend her reads enough (for more, check out my reviews of her other novels, Burn Town and The Winter People).
+Every twist and turn has left me with more adoration for McMahon’s work, and I can’t recommend her reads enough.
 I could go on and on, but I just cannot recommend her enough, so make sure you pre-order The Invited now or snag it when it hits shelves at the end of this month!
 I’m already anticipating what McMahon comes up with next!

 Expected Publication Date: April 30, 2019